Neutrogena

 Neutrogena was founded in 1930 by Emanuel Stolaroff, and was originally a cosmetics company named Natone.
 Johnson & Johnson acquired the independent company in 1994.

 The company originally supplied to department stores and salons that catered for the Hollywood film industry.

 History

 In 1930, Emanuel Stolaroff started a small company called Natone.
-Soon, it grew into a larger business, and he started expanding it into retail markets.
 Stolaroff met Belgian chemist Edmond Fromont in 1954, and acquired the rights to distribute his patented formula of a mild clear soap that cleared the skin, without drying it, in the US.
 By then, Lloyd Cotsen had entered the Stolaroff family by marrying his daughter Joanne Stolaroff.

 In 1962, the company name was officially changed to Neutrogena Corporation; Cotsen became president in 1967.